 A Taste of the Tone: "Imagination, of course, can open any door—turn the key and let terror walk right in."

 There's More Where That Came From… Next Up: Wicked Temper

-An opulent mansion guarded by a sharp black iron fence and cloaked in Savannah's morning mist and Spanish moss is the ideal backdrop for a mystery, which makes this true crime book feel more like a beguiling work of southern gothic fiction.
-Indeed, some believe the setting itself foreshadowed its transformation from an idyllic place to one of dread and decay.
-In Midnight in the Garden of Good and Evil, John Berendt weaves together a colorful cast of characters emblematic of the Old South who piece together the murder of Danny Hansford by Jim Williams, an antique dealer and preservationist who embodies the twisted romanticization and nostalgia of something sinister.
+An opulent mansion guarded by a sharp black iron fence and cloaked in Savannah's morning mist is the ideal backdrop for a mystery.
+Indeed, some believe the setting foreshadowed its transformation from an idyllic place to one of dread and decay.
+In Midnight in the Garden of Good and Evil, John Berendt weaves together a colorful cast of characters emblematic of the Old South who piece together the murder of Danny Hansford by Jim Williams, an antique dealer, and preservationist who embodies the twisted romanticization and nostalgia of something sinister.
 The book asks how a place shapes our perceptions of violent acts.